rcpacini/LabVIEW-Queue-Timer/README.md

 Open and run the `src/Example.vi` to see how to use this queue timer.

-One or more timers are added to a queue to periodically enqueue messages.
+Timers are added to a queue to periodically enqueue messages.
 Use the `Start Stop.vi` and `Status.vi` to update or return information about the queue timers.

 ![Example](docs/api/queuetimer/Example_QueueTimer.lvlib_Example.vi.png)